-At the beginning of 2020, Kronos' average TiO_2 selling prices were 1% lower than at the beginning of 2019, and its average TiO_2 selling prices at the end of the first quarter of 2020 were 2% lower than at the end of 2019.
-Kronos experienced lower sales volumes in the North American, Latin American and export markets partially offset by higher sales volumes in the European market in the first three months of 2020 as compared to the same period of 2019.
+At the beginning of 2020, Kronos' average TiO_2 selling prices were 1% lower than at the beginning of 2019 and 3% higher than at the end of the second quarter of 2020.
+Kronos' average TiO_2 selling prices at the end of the second quarter of 2020 were comparable to its average TiO_2 selling prices at the end of the first quarter of 2020.
+Kronos experienced lower sales volumes in all major markets in the first six months of 2020 as compared to the same period of 2019 due primarily to demand contraction related to the COVID-19 pandemic, the primary impact of which was sustained in the second quarter.
+See further discussion below under Outlook.